07/27/2015 by Carney Sandoe Staff | Landing the Job

 PhD to ABC, Part II: The Humanities

-In a recent “The Puzzle” article, my colleague Will Lane discussed scientist and engineers from higher education transitioning into the independent school classroom.
-As hiring trends and requirements vary by subject area, I offer teaching candidates in the Humanities key points to remember when making the change from higher education to high school.
+In Part I of this two-part series, we discussed scientist and engineers from higher education transitioning into the independent school classroom.
+As hiring trends and requirements vary by subject area, this article will focus on offering teaching candidates in the humanities key points to remember when making the change from higher education to high school.

 Application materials submitted on the university job market might not meet the needs of independent schools.
 Tailor your resume, cover letter, and personal statement to accommodate the expectations of secondary level teaching positions:

 - Submit a 1-2 page teaching resume rather than a lengthy academic CV.
 Extended examples of publications and conference presentations are not as relevant to independent schools as experiences that demonstrate multi-faceted, student-centered involvement in learning and residential communities.

 - Submit a cover letter that expresses why you want to teach at an independent school and demonstrates a passion for adolescent learners.